VictorianGovernment/api-design-standards/api-standards.md

 #### Notes:

-- If your API falls into the System level API and is custom developed, it is **RECOMMENDED** that you use the standard as this will assist in developing Process or Experience level APIs if they are required in future.
+- If your API falls into the System level API and is custom developed, it's **RECOMMENDED** that you use the standard as this will assist in developing Process or Experience level APIs if they are required in future.

-- If your API is a Process Level API, it is **HIGHLY RECOMMENDED** that you apply the standard as more often than not, a process level API will be tailored for re-usability.
+- If your API is a Process Level API, it's **HIGHLY RECOMMENDED** that you apply the standard as more often than not, a process level API will be tailored for re-usability.

 - If your API is an Experience Level API, then the standards **MUST** be applied.

-This design guide itself does NOT apply to third-party System level APIs such as those available as ‘out-of-the-box’ or as part of SaaS platform (eg Salesforce APIs or ArcGIS APIs).
+This design guide itself does NOT apply to third-party system-level APIs such as those available as ‘out-of-the-box’ or as part of a SaaS platform (eg Salesforce APIs or ArcGIS APIs).
 However, the standard may apply if you were looking to re-expose these APIs as experience-level APIs for wider consumption.

 <h2 id="1-4">1.4 Privacy and security</h2>